leytilera/addonscript-spec/docs/concepts/install.md

 - `[new name]`

-`rename` renames the selected file to the new given filename.
+`rename` renames the file to the new given filename.

 ### inject